A scientific approach to government

 • design experiments that control for factors other than the one being studied;

-My thinking about this was inspired by the documentary Sex, Drugs, and Democracy, which describes Holland's approach to social issues such as sex education, drug use and prostitution.
-They identified figures of merit: the rates of drug abuse, crime, teen pregnancy, STDs, violence against women, poverty, and so on.
+This was inspired by the documentary Sex, Drugs, and Democracy, which describes the Netherlands' approach to social issues such as sex education, drug use and prostitution.
+Dutch officials identified figures of merit: the rates of drug abuse, crime, teen pregnancy, STDs, violence against women, poverty, and so on.
 They experimented with novel policies, such as legalizing and regulating drug use instead of criminalizing it.
-They found that these policies greatly improved the figures of merit; for many of them, Holland is the best in the world.
-Sadly, few other countries learned from this success story; American social policies are still rooted in Old Testament principles of punishment and revenge, and they often exacerbate the problems they try to solve.
+They found that these policies greatly improved the figures of merit; for many of them, Holland's numbers are the best in the world.

-Figure of merit
+Governmental figure of merit

 • Health (physical and mental).